-There are many interesting places to visit in Annapolis Valley that are not historical.
+There are many interesting places to visit in Annapolis Valley that are not a museum or historical.
 Many of these places are great for the whole family, from the little tots to the grandparents.

 The Upper Clements Park was built on 25 acres of land around a natural lake.
 The park is one of the great places in the valley offering beautiful scenery, good entertainment with a nice mixture of rides and activities.